KhadijaMehmood05/second-brain-ai/README.md

 * Document citations showing exactly where an answer came from
 * Improved handling of very large documents
 * Better chunking and retrieval for large PDF collections
-* Improved SEO and metadata
+* Further SEO and metadata improvements

 ---